cjpatton/store/README.md

 ---------

-This software is distributed under the terms of the 3-Clause BSD License; see `LICENSE` in the root project diretcory.
+This software is distributed under the terms of the 3-Clause BSD License; see `LICENSE` in the root project directory for details.